watson/codegen-audit/README.md

 this behaviour is probably what you want, but if you're working with an existing application, it might not be feasable to remove all instances of code-generation from day one.
-Or you might have legitimate use-cases to one of these functions, and just want to allow those, while disallowing all other uses.
+Or you might have legitimate use-cases for using one of these functions, and just want to allow those, while disallowing all other uses.